© Suzanne Myers

 “That's more like it,” she said, and just as she had shown herself in, she showed herself out.

 Tim began work on the translation using a strong magnifying glass.
 He furtively stole time during his working day, always listening out for footsteps and often hiding the fragment to avoid detection.
 It was difficult work.
-He puzzled over words that seemed to be clumsy and inept, as though the scribe himself was attempting to translate and interpret an earlier text whose words and concepts were unfamiliar.
+He puzzled over signs that to him meant words that seemed to be clumsy and inept, as though the scribe himself was attempting to translate and interpret an earlier text whose words and concepts were unfamiliar.
 Some words had been missed out completely, suggesting the scribe did not know what to write but by the time Tim had mapped out the main phrases he already had a dim sense of the incredible intelligence contained therein.
 He read it over and over, checking the phrases and wanting to pinch himself to prove that he was not dreaming.
-He knew he would have to do a lot more work in order to grasp the fullest meaning of the message but by this particular Thursday evening he felt as though he was stood at the pinnacle of one of history's greatest mountains from where he could survey vast tracks of lost time in which were concealed the answers to some of the world's most perplexing questions.
+He knew he would have to do a lot more work in order to grasp the fullest meaning of the message but at his point he felt as though he was stood at the pinnacle of one of history's greatest mountains from where he could survey vast tracks of lost time in which were concealed the answers to some of the world's most perplexing questions.

 At eight o'clock Tim slipped the tablet under a pile of papers in his desk drawer, which he locked.
 He put the key, along with a few scholarly pamphlets and a lunch box, into his briefcase and he let himself out into the darkened museum galleries that housed the Assyrian collection.
 As he made his way through the domain of the massive, stone Gatekeepers of Nimrud, Tim sensed cold breath on the back of his neck and the short hairs that grew there bristled.
 It was as though these monoliths knew he was in possession of knowledge that brought them closer.
 Never had he felt the press of history so acutely.
 His heart was pounding.
 He quickened his pace and it was with some relief that he reached the museum's entrance hall where a couple of uniformed attendants loitered by the main doors, seeing British Library users out of the building.